 AANZFTA = ASEAN-Australia-New Zealand Free Trade Area, signed in 2009.
 Its 12 signatories include Australia, Brunei Darussalam, Malaysia, New Zealand, Singapore and Viet Nam.

-An unusual extension to ISDS allowing overseas contractors to the government to use ISDS in contractual disputes has been suspended, but this should not be confused with the central and dangerously familiar aspects of ISDS which remain unchanged.
+An unusual extension to ISDS allowing overseas contractors to the government to use the agreement’s ISDS provisions in contractual disputes that are not alleging a breach of the investment chapter has been suspended, but this should not be confused with the central and dangerously familiar aspects of ISDS which remain unchanged.

 ISDS, while very important, is not the only brake on New Zealand’s right to regulate.
 The whole agreement restricts New Zealand’s right to regulate: that is the point of such agreements.
 There are many other threats, some of which are outlined here.